 Subaru and Rem’s friendship is the reason Re:Zero resonates with me so deeply.
 Subaru is trapped in a foreign, magical world were he has to replay horrible situations over and over.
 When relives his death and the death of people he loves until he learns from his mistakes and does the right actions to keep time from rewinding.
 At first distrustful of Subaru, Rem is the person who encourages him to keep fighting.
 Her love and friendship sustains Subaru when he is at his lowest point.

 Tamaki argues that popular fiction “is sustained by relatively simple principles of desire.
 Namely, sex and violence, otherwise known as romance and adventure.”
 I think Re:Zero certainly displays this dynamic in an endearing way.
 Subaru and Rem’s story is romantic — a boy and a girl whose emotional connections are built through shared trauma.
 Both are vulnerable individually but stronger together (Rem is powerful but can die, Subaru is weak but can’t die).
-They may want each other (though their relationship is also partly an unrequited love story), but they certainly need each other.
+They may want each other (though their relationship is also partly an unrequited love story, as Subaru is in love with someone else), but they certainly need each other.

 Though contradictory, the anime girl gives male otaku the opportunity to both live up to and subvert masculine expectations.
 As both visual objects to be consumed and as narrative subjects that produce, anime girls provide some catharsis for male viewers.